writingteacher/who-working/docs/api/get_workers_available_time.md

 # Get all workers by an available time

 Get a list of workers in the database who can work a specific time.
-The property values are Open, Mornings, Afternoons, Evenings, Close, or All.
+The available time values are Open, Mornings, Afternoons, Evenings, Close, or All.

 ## HTTP method